 “Hey Claude, I’ve been holding out for a bit, but why are the people here dressed so strangely?”
 Lady Kaguya’s voice echoed in my head.

-“Speaking of which, what was I doing in the middle of downtown?
-The only time I usually ventured here was-“ My voice cracked as the realization dawned on me. “… during an anime convention.”
+“Speaking of which, what am I doing in the middle of downtown?
+The only time I usually venture here is-“ My voice cracked as the realization dawned on me. “… during an anime convention.”

 Sure enough, the scenery behind me had turned into a large gathering of fans who had all dived into the unique culture of Japanese animation and video games.